followcrom/medel/README.md

 The `.env` on **dobox** is a combination of the `.env` files in _medel_ and _domdom_notifications_.
 If you make a change to either, you'll need to update the one on **dobox**.
 It's a bit messy, but it works for now. 😅

+## Failed Push Notification Attempts ❌

+If a notification fails, `mess_model.sh` will log the error details and send an email alert to the admin.
 ---

 ## ֎ OpenAI Models 🧿